-6The term "dumping" warrants explanation, because the practice is so potentially important in international markets.
+7The term "dumping" warrants explanation, because the practice can be so important in international markets.
 Suppose Japanese chipmakers have excess capacity.
 A particular chip has a variable cost of \$25, and its "fully allocated cost," which is the \$25 plus total fixed cost per unit of output, is \$40.
-Now suppose the Japanese firm can sell chips in the United States at \$35 per unit, but if it charges \$40, it will not make any sales because U.S. chipmakers sell for \$35.50.
+Now suppose the Japanese firm can sell chips in the United States at \$35 per unit, but if it charges \$40 then it won't make any sales because U.S. chipmakers sell for \$35.50.
 If the Japanese firm sells at \$35, it will cover variable costs plus make a contribution to fixed overhead, so selling at \$35 makes sense.
-Continuing, if the Japanese firm can sell in Japan at \$40, but U.S. firms are excluded from Japanese markets by import duties or other barriers, the Japanese will have a huge advantage over U.S. manufacturers.
+Continuing, if the Japanese firm can sell in Japan at \$40 but U.S. firms are excluded from Japanese markets by import duties or other barriers, then the Japanese will have a huge advantage over U.S. manufacturers.
 This practice of selling goods at lower prices in foreign markets than at home is called "dumping."
 U.S. firms are required by antitrust laws to offer the same price to all customers and, therefore, cannot engage in dumping.

+tax is based on holdings as of a specific date, such as January 1 or March 1.
 Such rules make it advantageous for a multinational firm (1) to schedule production so that inventories are low on the assessment date, and (2) if assessment dates vary among countries in a region, to hold safety stocks in different countries at different times during the year.